YsGBt/CS3200-Final-Project/README.md

 > > - **Many-to-one Edit Screen** Function the same as Editor Screen.
 Find the one side record by the many side id. <br />
 > > - **One-to-many List Screen** List all the associated records on the many side.
 Include a "creat" button to create a new record. <br />
 > ### Implementation details: <br />
-> > 1.
-User can only purchase the e-book if the user born before the purchase date and the book is published before the purchase date. <br />
+> > - User can only purchase the e-book if the user born before the purchase date and the book is published before the purchase date. <br />
-> > 2.
-User are not allowed to pruchase the same e-book multiple time. <br />
+> > - User are not allowed to pruchase the same e-book multiple time. <br />
-> > 3.
-Author can only publish the e-book if the author born before the published date. <br />
+> > - Author can only publish the e-book if the author born before the published date. <br />

+## Description of The User Model:
+> The user of this application is represented as a user in our EBook store.
+The user can see their purchases to EBooks and can view the author of those EBooks.
+The user is represented to have a first and last name, a username and password to login to the application, an email for notifications, and a date of birth.
+All of these are represented as strings except for the date of birth which is represented as a date.

+## Description of The Two Domain Object Data Models:
+> Our EBook store is represented to have two domain objects which are EBooks and Author.
+The EBooks domain object represents an EBook that has a title represented as a string, published year represented as an integer, and a genre as an enumeration.
+The author domain object represents an author of an EBook represented to have a first name and last name as a string and a date of birth represented as a date.

+## Description of The User Domain Object Relationship:
+> There is only one relationship between a user and a domain object, and this is from a user to an EBook.
+We represent this relationship as a user has purchased a specific EBook.
+We represent this relationship as a many-to-many relationship as one user can buy many EBooks and an EBook can we purchased by many users.
+We reify to a class named Purchases, but we add a field which is purchaseDate represented as a date.

+## Description of The Domain Object To Domain Object Relationship:
+> There is only one relationship between a domain object and another domain object, and this is from an Author to an Ebook.
+We represent this relationship as an Author who wrote an Ebook as a one-to-many relationship.
+This is because an author can write many different EBooks.

+## Description of The Portable Enumeration:
+> We wanted to represent the list of genres of books that are available in our EBook store as a portable enumeration.
+There are only five genres of EBooks that our store sells and those are fantasy, mystery, science fiction, historical fiction, and romance.
+We represented this not using the SQL keyword but as a class as its own.
+The value of the primary key is the name of the genre as a string.
+We disallow the addition of new genres in the UI.